 Examples of «References» list:

-5. Articles submission.Articless and accompanying documents can be submitted to the editorial office by e-mail: firstname.lastname@example.org (for Yuri V. Martynov) or email@example.com (for Olga N. Krasnikova) (the text of the article is submitted only in Microsoft Word format, and accompanying documents with original signatures are attached to the letter in PDF format, see paragraph 4.1).
-It is aso possible to submit the article (and all materials to it) in electronic form via the journal's website using the «Submit article» service.
+5. Articles submission.Articless and accompanying documents can be submitted to the editorial office by e-mail: email@example.com (for Yuri V. Martynov) or firstname.lastname@example.org (for Olga N. Krasnikova) (the text of the article is submitted only in Microsoft Word format, and accompanying documents with original signatures are attached to the letter in PDF format, see paragraph 4.1).

 6. Author's copies of the journalare provided (please contact the editorial office).